-I made this one night when I was craving a deliciously moist carrot cake with a luscious cream cheese frosting but didn’t want to make an entire layer cake!
+I made these healthy carrot cake bars one night when I was craving a deliciously moist carrot cake with a luscious cream cheese frosting but didn’t want to make an entire layer cake!

 So, I made a shortcut version and had the best of both worlds.
 An easy gluten-free single-layer cake spiced with cinnamon and loaded with carrots and raisins.

-Of course, I had to top it with a healthy cream cheese frosting.
+Of course, I had to top my healthy carrot cake bars with a healthy cream cheese frosting.
 I mean, I was feeling lazy, but not that lazy!

-You probably have everything you need already.
+You probably have all simple ingredients you need to make these healthy carrot cake bars.
 If not, nothing will be hard to find!